opencoca/arts.centrepreville.org/README.md

 #### This readme will run the following

-#### thereby grabbing the latest LT2D
+#### thereby encryting the latest build off LT2D
+#### so long as this is run from inside LT2D's dist

 staticrypt ./index.html \
-   springonline2021 \
+   preville2122 \
   -t "Preville Online" \
-  -i "Veuillez entrer le mot de passe pour de cette semaine // Please enter this weeks Password" \
+  -i "Veuillez entrer le mot de passe pour de cette session // Please enter the password for this session" \
   -f  ../staticrypt-gh-pages/cli/password_template.html \
   -o ./index.html